isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-deal-with-voles-field-mice-in-your-yard-or-garden/index.md

 ##  How to Control Voles and Vole Damage

-Controlling voles requires a multi
-- pronged approach, as they are prolific breeders and persistent foragers.
+Controlling voles requires a multi-pronged approach, as they are prolific breeders and persistent foragers.
 A combination of cultural practices, exclusion, trapping, and in some cases, repellents, yields the best results.

 ###  1. Cultural Practices and Habitat Modification:

-* **Reduce Ground Cover: ** Voles thrive in dense vegetation that provides cover from predators. * **Mow Regularly: ** Keep your lawn mowed short, especially near garden beds, orchards, and fences. * **Weed Control: ** Eliminate weeds and dense brush, especially around the perimeter of your property. * **Clear Mulch: ** Maintain a 4
+* **Reduce Ground Cover: ** Voles thrive in dense vegetation that provides cover from predators. * **Mow Regularly: ** Keep your lawn mowed short, especially near garden beds, orchards, and fences. * **Weed Control: ** Eliminate weeds and dense brush, especially around the perimeter of your property. * **Clear Mulch: ** Maintain a 4-6 inch vegetation-free zone around the base of trees and shrubs.
-- 6 inch vegetation
-- free zone around the base of trees and shrubs.

-If you use mulch, keep it to a 2
-- 4 inch layer and pull it back a few inches from trunks.
+If you use mulch, keep it to a 2-4 inch layer and pull it back a few inches from trunks.

 This exposes voles to predators and deters gnawing. * **Remove Debris: ** Clear away woodpiles, rock piles, discarded equipment, and other debris that can serve as shelter for voles. * **Manage Snow: ** In winter, heavy snow cover can act as insulation and a protective tunnel for voles, allowing them to feed on bark unnoticed.
 Lightly compact snow around trees or consider clearing it a foot or so around trunks to expose them to predators.

 ###  2. Exclusion:

-* **Tree/Shrub Guards: ** This is highly effective for protecting young trees and shrubs from bark gnawing. * Use hardware cloth (1/4
+* **Tree/Shrub Guards: ** This is highly effective for protecting young trees and shrubs from bark gnawing. * Use hardware cloth (1/4-inch or 1/2-inch mesh) or galvanized wire cylinders. * The cylinder should be at least 18-24 inches high (above the expected snow line) and buried 4-6 inches below the soil surface to prevent voles from tunneling underneath.
-- inch or 1/2
-- inch mesh) or galvanized wire cylinders. * The cylinder should be at least 18
-- 24 inches high (above the expected snow line) and buried 4
-- 6 inches below the soil surface to prevent voles from tunneling underneath.
 Ensure the diameter is wide enough to allow for future trunk growth.

 * **Underground Barriers for Beds/Bulbs: ** * For highly susceptible plants or bulbs (e. g. , tulips, lilies), plant them in wire cages made from hardware cloth.
 Bury these cages completely around the root zone or bulb depth. * Line raised beds with hardware cloth on the bottom before filling with soil.